crypto-org-chain/chain-docs/docs/getting-started/token-migration.md

 To use the re-submission tool, make sure:
 - Your ERC20 CRO burn request is confirmed and succeeded on the Ethereum network
-- The burn ERC20 CRO belongs to you current MetaMask account
+- The burn ERC20 CRO belongs to your current MetaMask account

 ### 1. Make Sure Your Migration Request Is Not Submitted